SAP-samples/cloud-sf-extension-cap-sample/README.md

             "requestTimeout": 18000000
           }
         }

-7. Go to the section `Enterprise Messaging Service`
-8. Check in your CF account that "default" service plan is available for Enterprise Messaging Service.
-9. Modify `"emname": "<yourmessageclientname>","namespace": "<yourorgname>/<yourmessageclientname>/<uniqueID>"` with necessary details in the “enterprisemessage.json” file.
+7. Open the file “enterprisemessage.json”  in root folder of the project.
+Modify `"emname": "<yourmessageclientname>","namespace": "<yourorgname>/<yourmessageclientname>/<uniqueID>"` with values for `"<yourmessageclientname>"`,`<yourorgname>/<yourmessageclientname>/<uniqueID>"` as described below.
-> The `<yourmessageclientname>` and `<uniqueID>` can be any random unique identifier. `<yourorgname>` would be your org name without '-' or any special character.
+> The `<yourmessageclientname>` and `<uniqueID>` can be any random unique identifier. `<yourorgname>` would be your SAP Cloud Platfrom Cloud.
+Foundry Org name without '-' or any special character.
 Please make sure that namespace does not exceed 24 characters.
 For more details regarding syntax, size and characters allowed in namespace are mentioned [here](https://help.sap.com/viewer/bf82e6b26456494cbdd197057c09979f/Cloud/en-US/5696828fd5724aa5b26412db09163530.html?q=namespace)

-10 Enable Portal Subscription.
+8. Enable Portal Subscription.
   - Navigate to SAP Cloud Platfrom Cockpit,
    - Navigate to your subaccount
    - Click on Subscriptions.
    - Search and local Portal Subscription and enable it
 > If you do not have Portal Service enabled in your entitlements, ignore this step.

-11. Create SAP HANA Service instance with plan 64standard as described [here](https://help.sap.com/viewer/cc53ad464a57404b8d453bbadbc81ceb/Cloud/en-US/21418824b23a401aa116d9ad42dd5ba6.html)
+9. Create SAP HANA Service instance with plan 64standard as described [here](https://help.sap.com/viewer/cc53ad464a57404b8d453bbadbc81ceb/Cloud/en-US/21418824b23a401aa116d9ad42dd5ba6.html)
 > If there are multiple instances of SAP HANA Service in the space where you plan to deploy this application, please modify the mta.yaml as shown below.
 Replace <database_guid> with the [id of the database](https://help.sap.com/viewer/cc53ad464a57404b8d453bbadbc81ceb/Cloud/en-US/93cdbb1bd50d49fe872e7b648a4d9677.html?q=guid) you would like to bind the application with :
  ```
  # Hana HDI Container